smikitky/chatgpt-md-translator/README.md

    - `$HOME/.config/chatgpt-md-translator/prompt.md`
    - `$HOME/.chatgpt-md-translator-prompt.md`

 6. Run `chatgpt-md-translator [file-to-translate.md]`.
-The Markdown file will be overwritten, so make sure it is in a VCS.
+By default, the Markdown file will be overwritten, so make sure it is in a VCS.

 **TIP:** If you want to store the config and prompt files in a git-managed directory, you'll probably want to ignore them using `$GITDIR/info/exclude` instead of `.gitignore`.